department-of-veterans-affairs/vagov-content/pages/health-care/get-health-id-card.md

 <div class="va-introtext">

-Learn how to request a Veteran Health Identification Card (VHIC), what to do if your card is lost or stolen, and what to do with any old ID cards you may have used for VA health care in the past.
+Learn how to get a Veteran Health Identification Card (VHIC), what to do if your card is lost or stolen, and what to do with any old ID cards you may have used for VA health care in the past.

 </div>